phenocopter/phenocopter-website/README.md

 For larger edits or new pages, you will want to setup a local environments.

-* Clone the repo to local
+* Clone the repo to local with `git` in command line or `sourcetree`.
-* Install R, RStudio and package blogdown
+* Install R, RStudio and package blogdown.
-* Open `phenocopter.Rproj` to edit files
+* Open `phenocopter.Rproj` to edit files.
-* Use `serve_site` function in `blogdown` to view changes in real time

 Following the [instruction](https://sourcethemes.com/academic/docs/writing-markdown-latex/) to write markdown file.
+* Use `serve_site` function in `blogdown` to view changes in real time.